Flyers fail to answer big test from Rangers on Black Friday

 Rangers netminder Igor Shesterkin stopped 36 of the Flyers' 37 shots.

-The 2021-22 Vezina Trophy heard his name chanted by New York fans.
+The 2021-22 Vezina Trophy winner heard his name chanted by New York fans.

+"We probably out-chance them, but their chances were glorious chances," Tortorella said.
+"That's basically where our tracking was nowhere to be found."

 • Tortorella and the Flyers' video staff improved to 4 for 4 on coach's challenges this season when it had a Kreider shorthanded goal in the third period overturned for offside.